LITS Services FAQ: Fall 2020

 Bryn Mawr scanning (digitization of articles and chapters from Bryn Mawr-owned journals and books) and Interlibrary Loan (for articles, chapters, and books Bryn Mawr doesn’t own) are both being processed through the existing interlibrary loan form.

 Entire books can’t be scanned due to copyright restrictions.
-For more information, see Scanning and Interlibrary Loans.
+For more information, see Library Scanning Services.

 Can I place print books and DVDs on reserve in the fall?
 How will my students access these materials?

-The library will not be placing items on course reserve in the fall, but we will try to obtain e-books and streaming video for your class.
-Please contact your subject librarian to request materials.
-We will let you know what we can purchase.
+The library will not be placing items on course reserve in the fall, but we’re working closely with the bookstore to ensure robust access to course texts.
+We will try to obtain e-books and streaming video for your class, if available.
+Please contact your subject librarian or library@brynmawr.edu to discuss alternatives to physical reserves.

 How can I request that the library buy a book, ebook or film?